JaredCMNDA/CommandaStructures/README.md

 # CommandaStructures

 CommandaStructures is a personal C++ library of fundamental data structures, designed to be reused across multiple projects.

-The goal is to avoid rewriting common structures like linked lists, queues, stacks, and more, by maintaining a single, well-tested codebase.
+## Background
+While building an **autonomous surface vehicle (ASV)** for source‑water monitoring, I realised that most embedded C++ firmware still needed hand‑rolled containers for queues, ring buffers and linked lists.
+The ASV’s onboard code had to:

+* log high‑rate sensor data (pH, turbidity, GPS, IMU) without dynamic allocation,
+* stream telemetry over LoRa when bandwidth allowed, and
+* run deterministic control loops on a Jetson‑class SBC and a safety MCU.

+Instead of copying snippets from past coursework or online examples, I made a clean, header‑only library—**CommandaStructures**—so the same, well‑tested containers could serve both the ASV firmware and future robotics or data‑processing projects.

+(Clean is subjective in this case - some of the code is a bit rough around the edges, but it works and is well documented! [i hope])
 ## Features

-- **Linked List**: Generic singly linked list implementation with iterator support.
+- **Linked List** – Generic singly linked list with STL‑style iterators
-- **Double Linked List**: Generic doubly linked list with forward and reverse iterators.
+- **Double Linked List** – Bidirectional list with forward/reverse iterators
-- **Queue**: Generic FIFO queue built on a singly linked list.
-Includes STL-compatible iterators.
+- **Queue** – FIFO queue built on the singly linked list
-- **Stack**: Generic LIFO stack built on a singly linked list.
-Also supports iteration.
+- **Stack** – LIFO stack, also iterator‑friendly
-- **Deque**: Double-ended queue implemented using a doubly linked list.
-Full bidirectional iteration.
+- **Deque** – Double‑ended queue implemented on the doubly linked list
-- **Ring Buffer**: Fixed-size circular buffer with optional overwrite mode and iterator access.
+- **Ring Buffer** – Fixed‑size circular buffer with optional overwrite mode

 ## Why?

-When working on various C++ projects, it's common to need basic data structures.
-Instead of copying and pasting code or rewriting from scratch, CommandaStructures provides a central place for reusable, template-based implementations with STL-style iteration.
+1. **Embedded constraints** – The ASV needed deterministic memory usage and zero external dependencies
+2. **Reusability** – I no longer want to rewrite core containers for every class project or side build
+3. **Testing once** – A single library under version control means bugs get fixed everywhere at once
+4. **Iterator support** – STL‑style iterators let me plug these structures straight into `<algorithm>` without adapters

 ## Usage

-1. **Clone or copy** this repository into your project.
+1. **Clone or copy** this repository into your project
-2. **Include** the headers you need in your source files:
+2. **Include** the headers you need:

    ```cpp
    #include "linkedlist.h"
    #include "doublelinkedlist.h"